pratik-mazumdar/Nacl-Dev-Program/README.md

 3. SQNile (Own library for database queries)

 #### Database Tables
-Database name should be nacl with table names as follows:
+Database name should be nacl with table names as follows:<br>
 1.developer <br>
 2.country <br>
 3.games<br>